 Discussion of politics as an activity and of political problems, systems, ideologies, processes.

-Either a 100 level or 200 level course is a prerequisite to all 300 level courses except with the consent of the instructor.
+Either a 100 level or 200 level course is a prerequisite to all 300 level courses except with the consent of the instructor, unless otherwise specified

 Foundations in Indigenous politics from diverse cultural perspectives and across regions.
 Addresses political issues facing Indigenous peoples at global and local levels, with attention to Indigenous epistemologies, languages, movements, and institutions.
 A-F only.